roblabs/mapbox-gl-native/platform/android/CONTRIBUTING_MACOS.md

     // Can be run on most Android phones and arm emulator make android

+    # other options if you have issues with any of the tool chain
+    make clean
+    make distclean
+    make android -j4

     // Make x86 version of Core GL
     // Useful for running faster Anroid x86 emulator on Macs make android-lib-x86